 Judges place a premium on investigative and enterprise work that is original, significant, brings results and requires resourcefulness or courage.

 Entries should be submitted by category – foreign, national, etc. – but these categories are by no means binding.
 Judges may drop or add categories at their discretion.
-Selection of a category will not impact an entry's chances of winning.
+There is no such thing as a wrong category.

 Journalists do not have to be U.S. citizens and the media outlet does not have to be American, but all entries must be in English and have appeared in the U.S.

-In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation.
+In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and The Rosaline P. Walter Foundation.
 Judges often confer a career award for a body of work.